-Terminal value cash flow
+Terminal value cashflow

-A terminal cash flow is applied in 2045; the end of the forecast period.
+A terminal value cash flow is applied in 2045; the end of the forecast period.
 The terminal value is calculated based on a RAV forecast multiple at 2045.
-Management has derived a RAV multiple of 1.2x (2022: 1.2x) by reviewing external sources of information on similar transactions.
-There has been no change in the market to warrant a revision to this assumption.
+Management has derived a RAV multiple of 1.2x (2024: 1.2x) by reviewing external sources of information on similar transactions which is supportive of this assumption.